American Express® Gold Card Review 2024

 American Express doesn’t publicize the minimum credit score needed for an Amex Gold Card, but we recommend a FICO score of at least 670 before you apply.
 Your chances of approval increase with a score of 700 or higher if you meet other eligibility requirements.

-How the American Express® Gold Card compares
+How Amex Gold compares

 American Express® Gold Card vs The Platinum Card® from American Express